beyarkay/masters-thesis/src/05_results.md

 lower $F_1$ ratio, indicating that the FFNNs are less susceptible to overfitting than the HFFNNs.

+## Residual analysis of the best performing models

+TODO

 ## How does each model perform on real-world data?

+To evaluate the model on English-language typing data, the sensor measurements were stored as the phrase "The quick brown fox jumps over the lazy dog" was gestured.
+This stored phrase can then be fed to any model and that model's predictions can be analysed.

+TODO

 > Using actual "typing" data recorded which plays a known sequence of keys and
 > has a comparison of where the model goes wrong.